Section 6: Maximilian zu Wied-Neuwied

 In the spring of 1833, Maximilian and Bodmer set out for the American West on “The Yellowstone,” a steamboat that was traveling up the Missouri to Fort Union.
 They traveled in the company of fur traders.

 In mid-June, the boat reached the Mandan and Hidatsa (Minitaree) villages along the Missouri River.
 Maximilian stayed only a day or two, but returned later to spend the winter among the Mandans and Hidatsas.
 When Maximilian returned, the American Fur Company built a house for him at Fort Clark.
 During the winter, Maximilian took advantage of many opportunities to attend village dances and ceremonies and to draw pictures of tools, ceremonial objects, and customs.
-Bodmer made many famous paintings during the winter months.
+Bodmer made many paintings (now very famous) during the winter months.

 Maximilian returned to his principality in 1834.
 A fire on the boat destroyed many of the objects and specimens he had collected on the Missouri River.
 Once back in Germany, Maximilian organized his notes into another book titled Travels in the Interior of North America, 1832 to 1834.
 The book contained a great deal of information about the animals, plants, and landscapes of the American West.
 Most importantly, though, Maximilian made careful notes about the lives, ceremonies, and customs of the Mandans and Hidatsas.